 And if the Nokia 10 doesn't land there, at the very least we’ll probably see some low-end or mid-range Nokia phones, such as the Nokia 8.4.

 LG at MWC 2021

 LG launched the flagship LG G8 at MWC 2019, and while the G range is seemingly dead (and replaced by the LG Velvet), we might see something similarly interesting at MWC 2021.
 In fact, given that the LG Velvet launched in May 2020, MWC 2021 is happening at roughly the right time for the LG Velvet 2.

 The LG V70 is also a possibility, following on from the flagship LG V60 ThinQ which landed in February 2020 and may well have had an MWC launch if the event had been held.

 It's also possible that the LG Rollable could land at MWC 2021.
 This would likely be the first rollable phone, and LG has confirmed it's working on the device - though there's some question over whether it will ever launch, with LG reportedly mulling whether to continue making phones.
 With that in mind, it's possible we won't see anything from LG at MWC.

 While we’ve covered many of the likely highlights above, there will probably be all sorts of other things on show from all sorts of other companies.

 At MWC 2019 we saw new phones from Alcatel, Xiaomi, ZTE, and more.
-We also saw new Samsung handsets, but don’t get too excited – in recent years the company has held separate events for flagships like the upcoming Samsung Galaxy S30.
-Rather, we’ll potentially see some new mid-range A-series phones.
+We also saw new Samsung handsets, but don’t get too excited – in recent years the company has held separate events for flagships, and we've already had the Samsung Galaxy S21 range.

 What we probably won’t see is anything by Apple or OnePlus, and while Google might unveil something it almost certainly won’t be a phone – at MWC 2019 the company just talked about Google Assistant improvements and Google Fi.